nodejs/TSC/TSC-Charter.md

 ## Section 4.
 Responsibilities of the TSC

-Subject to such policies as may be set by the CPC, the TSC voting members are responsible for all technical development within the Node.js project,
+Subject to such policies as may be set by the CPC, the TSC is responsible for all technical development within the Node.js project,
 including: